Beach Access Sites

 Tides in the area are mixed semidiurnal.
 During a 24 hour period there will be a high high tide followed by a high low tide followed by a high low tide followed by a low low tide.
 The lowest spring tides usually occur mid day during the summer and during the middle of the night in the winter.

 Mosquito Pass Study Site, San Juan Island, WA

-A 2-acre piece of waterfront property on Mosquito Pass on the northwest corner of San Juan Island.
-This valuable property was donated to SPMC through a gift to the Western Foundation to serve as a study site and biological preserve.
+A two-acre piece of waterfront property on Mosquito Pass on the northwest corner of San Juan Island.
+This valuable property was donated by Western alumna Dr. Patricia Swenson to preserve a cherished family property and to support the mission of the Shannon Point Marine Center as a study site and biological preserve.
 Providing a useful site for comparison with the SPMC beachfront, the Mosquito Pass Study Site will be used to develop a water quality and habitat database and as a field site for educational programs.